-- a) The developer will provide a pedestrian connection from SE 5th Avenue to the storefronts on US 1/Federal Hwy, including marked pedestrian crossings at the driveway entrances and at appropriate locations within the site. - b) The developer shall commit to and contribute payment for the following improvements at the intersection of US1/Federal Hwy and SE 3rd Street:

-- Reconfigure the eastbound SE 3rd Street approach, signal heads and controller to provide one shared left through lane and one exclusive right-turn lane, with right-turn signal overlap. - c) The applicant will provide a list of signalized intersections that will require re-timing.
-The developer will coordinate and request traffic signal timing modifications (based on TIA analysis results) prior to obtaining a Temporary Certificate of Occupancy (TCO) or Certificate of Occupancy (CO) for the development, provide the City with a copy of such request and responses from the County and FDOT on the request, and pay for all cost associated with the signal timing optimization when required by FDOT or Broward County Traffic Engineering Division, at the intersections with signal timing optimized. - d) The applicant has proposed installation of "Do Not Block Intersection" signs and supplemental pavement marking at the intersection of SE 3rd Street and Old Federal Highway.
+- a) Pending in principle agreement by Broward County Traffic Engineering Division, the developer shall commit to and contribute payment for the following improvements at the intersection of US1/Federal Hwy and SE 3rd Street: - Reconfigure the eastbound SE 3rd Street approach, signal heads and controller to provide one shared left through lane and one exclusive rightturn lane, with right-turn signal overlap. - b) The applicant will provide a list of signalized intersections that will require retiming.
+The developer will coordinate and request traffic signal timing modifications (based on TIA analysis results) prior to obtaining a Temporary Certificate of Occupancy (TCO) or Certificate of Occupancy (CO) for the development, provide the City with a copy of such request and responses from the County and FDOT on the request, and pay for all cost associated with the signal timing optimization when required by FDOT or Broward County Traffic Engineering Division, at the intersections with signal timing optimized. - c) The applicant has proposed installation of "Do Not Block Intersection" signs and supplemental pavement marking at the intersection of SE 3rd Street and Old Federal Highway.
 The applicant will provide an MUTCD compliant signing and pavement marking plan for this treatment.
-The developer shall commit and contribute payment for the improvement. - e) The applicant shall commit to a digital screen implementation or propose other measures capable of providing real-time and/or interactive transit information to encourage non-vehicular travel by residents and visitors to the Project. - f) The applicant shall demonstrate that the findings from the "Internal Circulation Review" of the TIA, including modifications to the turnaround points and service vehicle access locations have been incorporated into the site plan. - g) The applicant shall demonstrate that the required sight distance triangles in accordance with the AASHTO Green Book at all stop-controlled egress points and the Peninsula Tower proposed access are not obstructed by proposed landscaping.
+The developer shall commit and contribute payment for the improvement. - d) The applicant shall commit to a digital screen implementation or propose other measures capable of providing real-time and/or interactive transit information to encourage non-vehicular travel by residents and visitors to the Project.